 Final Note

-Birds play a very important role in maintaining biodiversity in an ecosystem.
-Birds help in plant pollination and dispersal of seeds.
-They also act as rodents or insect control.
-They are an important and essential part of the food chain and web.
-Sometimes some larger animals trouble birds a lot.
+Birds play a vital role in maintaining biodiversity in an ecosystem.
+They help in plant pollination and dispersal of seeds.
+They also act as rodent or insect control.
+They are an essential part of the food chain and web.

 Leave a Reply